 The second stop, that same day, was a visit to the Bourse de Commerce, leased by François Pinault for his museum.
 The French multibillionaire, now at 84, had finally been offered, at the behest of Anne Hidalgo—the current mayor of Paris—a 50-year lease for the building as a venue, in his homeland, to showcase his contemporary art collection.
 Situated in the heart of the Right Bank, the edifice had served, in its most recent incarnation, as the Paris Commercial Exchange.
 Much earlier on, the oldest part of the building—the Medici Column on the north side—was commissioned by Queen Catherine de Medici in the 16th century, while several centuries later it functioned as a grain market, after a colossal wooden circular structure was erected at its center in 1763.

 Pinault’s endeavor had been years in the making.
-For over a decade of he was thwarted by hurdles due to French political bureaucracy, and by those holding the governmental reins of cultural policy, who at the time, were to direct all funding to the public domain, and to avoid the rising tensions over the privatization of that sector.
+For over a decade, his efforts had been thwarted by hurdles due to French political bureaucracy, and by those holding the governmental reins of cultural policy, who at the time, were to direct all funding to the public domain, and to avoid the rising tensions over the privatization of that sector.
 Pinault had initially conceived that the construction take place on the site of a defunct Renault automobile factory on the Île Seguin, an islet in the Seine, to the southwest of Paris.
 The 30,000 square-meter museum was slated to open in 2004.
 However, after endless negotiations and wait times for planning permissions, Pinault uprooted his collection of over 10,000 artworks by nearly 600 artists, and resorted to placing it in Venice—first at the Palazzo Grassi, which he renovated in 2006, and subsequently, the rest at the Punta della Dogana three years later.